G-Research/JollyJack/README.md

 - Reading parquet files directly into numpy arrays and torch tensors (fp16, fp32, fp64)
 - Faster and requiring less memory than vanilla PyArrow
 - Compatibility with [PalletJack](https://github.com/marcin-krystianc/PalletJack)
+- Support for io_uring and O_DIRECT mode

 ## Known limitations

 - Data cannot contain null values

+## Selecting a reader backend
+The default backend uses reagular file api via `parquet::ParquetFileReader`.
+Most of the time this is the right choice.
+There is an alternative reding backend which levereges io_uring.
+It can help achieving better performance, especially in combination with O_DIRECT mode for for very large datasets.
+To enable alternative backend set the `JJ_READER_BACKEND` enviornemnt variable:
+- JJ_READER_BACKEND=io_uring
+- JJ_READER_BACKEND=io_uring_odirect

 ## Required